-Further, while SDA's socialism goes beyond the capitalist welfare state, at this point in time, with the massive onslaught by the right against the capitalist welfare state having successfully prevailed since at least the Reagan-Thatcher years, a return to the "limited" achievements of the New Deal or under the Labour government of Britain in the immediate post-World War II years would be a magnificent political achievement that would give back to the working classes what neoliberalism, under the guise of "freedom," has stolen from them!
+Further, while DSA's socialism goes beyond the capitalist welfare state, at this point in time, with the massive onslaught by the right against the capitalist welfare state having successfully prevailed since at least the Reagan-Thatcher years, a return to the "limited" achievements of the New Deal or under the Labour government of Britain in the immediate post-World War II years would be a magnificent political achievement that would give back to the working classes what neoliberalism, under the guise of "freedom," has stolen from them!

-SDA also upholds its principled ban on democratic-centralist organizations and individuals from membership; and extends that ban to caucuses within SDA.
-Marxism-Leninism and Leninism-Trotskyism, both of which rely on democratic centralism to impose "discipline" on their adherents, are actively contrary to SDA's democratic socialist norms, principles, objectives, and practices.
-SDA respects individual autonomy and the ability of SDAers to think for themselves, without direction from self-appointed "vanguards" that demand robotic allegiance and "unity of action" from its adherents.
-The right to dissent or abstain is always an inalienable right within SDA.
+DSA also upholds its principled ban on democratic-centralist organizations and individuals from membership; and extends that ban to caucuses within DSA.
+Marxism-Leninism and Leninism-Trotskyism, both of which rely on democratic centralism to impose "discipline" on their adherents, are actively contrary to DSA's democratic socialist norms, principles, objectives, and practices.
+DSA respects individual autonomy and the ability of committed DSAers to think for themselves, without direction from self-appointed "vanguards" that demand robotic allegiance and "unity of action" from its adherents.
+The right to dissent or abstain is always an inalienable right within DSA.

-Moreover, while SDA is a democratic socialist, i.e., social democratic, "big tent," that does not mean it is a promiscuous gathering-place for all who call themselves "leftists."

-Sadly, many present activists of the left are not committed to democratic socialism as such, but, instead, embrace such "far left" nostrums as authoritarianism, Marxism-Leninism, Leninism-Trotskyism, and uncompromising "revolutionism."
-Such comrades need to be educated by SDA on democratic socialist norms and practices; and informed that much about the "far left" SDA rejects in fundamental principle.
-Unfortunately, the sectarian hash that Marxist-Leninists and Leninist-Trotskyists have made particularly of the U.S. left over the last over one hundred years has made organizations such as the present-day DSA attractive to them as a new "port of political entry."
+Moreover, while DSA is a democratic, i.e., social democratic, "big tent," that does not mean it is a promiscuous gathering-place for all who call themselves "leftists."
+Sadly, many present members of DSA are not committed to democratic socialism as such, but, instead, embrace such "far left" nostrums such as authoritarianism, Marxism-Leninism, or Leninist-Trotskyism, and uncompromising "revolutionism."
+Such DSA comrades need to be educated within DSA on democratic socialist norms and practices; and informed that much about the "far left" DSA rejects in fundamental principle.
+Unfortunately, the sectarian hash that Marxist-Leninists and Leninist-Trotskyists have made particularly of the U.S. left over the last over one hundred years has made DSA attractive to them as a new "port of political entry."
 It is also the same with anarchists.
-While certainly not wishing to engage in mass expulsions, the leadership, leading bodies, and active members of SDA should inform such "far left" comrades that might drift into our political circle that perhaps they should find a political home elsewhere, or "settle" for being "mere" left social-democrats!
+While certainly not wishing to engage in mass expulsions, the leadership, leading bodies, and active members of DSA should inform such "far left" comrades that perhaps they should find another political home elsewhere!

-Last, while SDA is an activist organization, it looks beyond activism as such, and recognizes the need for thoughtful expression of socialist theory, principles, strategy and tactics through open and serious debate and discussion within not only SDA, but throughout the public intellectual sphere as well.
-SDA calls for the return of the esteemed "public intellectual" of the left, as evinced through such people as C. Wright Mills, Irving Howe (another founder of the original DSA, now looked down upon by the "far left"), and Michael Harington-all of them learned, erudite persons who were concerned with not talking only to their fellow adherents and academics (for both Mills and Howe were university professors), but reaching beyond the ivory towers and intellectual walls to the broader public.
+Last, while DSA is an activist organization, it looks beyond activism as such, and recognizes the need for thoughtful expression of socialist theory, principles, strategy and tactics through open and serious debate and discussion within not only DSA, but throughout the public intellectual sphere as well.
+DSA calls for the return of the esteemed "public intellectual" of the left, as evinced through such people as C. Wright Mills, Irving Howe (another DSA founder), and Michael Harington-all of them learned, erudite persons who were concerned with not talking only to their fellow adherents and academics (for both Mills and Howe were university professors), but reaching beyond the ivory towers and intellectual walls to reach the broader public as well.
 In other words, intellectual accessibility and thoughtfulness are also hallmarks of socialist practice, as is a healthy skepticism that sees nothing as just "written in stone" but, rather, understands that "all that is solid melts in air," as the Communist Manifesto put it memorably.